LosoLai/Advanced-Programming/src/README.txt

 OPERATING INSTRUCTIONS
 ----------------------

-Run OzlympicGameView main class in command line.
+Run OzlympicGameView application.
 Follow the instructions provided by the user interface to run the games.

 NAVIGATION MENU:
 ----------------